-Dr. Jeffrey Langstraat, Professor of History and Civic Engagement Coordinator
+Dr. Jeffrey Langstraat, Professor of Sociology and Civic Engagement Coordinator

 At CCAC, Civic Engagement is not limited to political participation.
 The college has a general definition of Civic Engagement: